scottgilmartin/DEFT/README.md

 "it's a leader quest mission and we got the goods here , never on the left because my rights my good ear , i could give a damn about a ill subliminal ,
-Stay away from crime so I ain't no criminal ,"
+Stay away from crime so I ain't no criminal"
 </p>

 Mike G - Oldie